ryanatkn/gro/.changeset/forty-radios-thank.md

 '@ryanatkn/gro': patch
 ---

-map typecheck paths to cwd
+map `svelte-check` output paths to be relative to the cwd